 By decree of the Federal Council, qualified employees from third countries are admitted to the Swiss labour market, in limited numbers only, if they are well qualified and fulfil certain statutory requirements such as being a qualified employee.
 Statutory requirements include, among others, providing proof that a person cannot be recruited from the labour market in Switzerland or another EU or EFTA member state.
-Certain exceptions can be made to the admittance requirements, for example, for the transfer of a cadre or specialists within international businesses or joint ventures.
-However, quotas for work permits exist on both the cantonal and the federal levels and also apply to such exceptional work permits for qualified workers.
+Certain exceptions can be made to the admittance requirements, for example, for the transfer of a cadre of specialists within international businesses or joint ventures.
+However, quotas for work permits exist on both the cantonal and the federal levels, and also apply to such exceptional work permits for qualified workers.
+The Services Mobility Agreement allows UK professionals to work in Switzerland for up to 90 days without a work permit.